techidaily/site-ios-pokemon-go/source/_posts/which-pokemon-can-evolve-with-a-moon-stone-for-apple-iphone-8-drfone-by-drfone-virtual-ios.md

 ![moon stone](https://images.wondershare.com/drfone/2020/moon-stone.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The simplest way to get a Moon Stone in Pokémon Sword and Shield is to go to Lake of Outrage in the Wild area.
 You will see a body of water on your left and a watt trader standing near it.
 To cross this water body, you will have to unlock the Rotom Bike from Route 9.
 When you manage this, check under the eight stones and you might be lucky that one of them might yield a Moon Stone.
 Also, you can navigate to the Dusty Bowl in the Wild Area.
 Here, you will find barren stones between a grassy rock and wheat field.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-mXUpVQijU?si=f1MzflPJ8-bD2_iQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Pokémon that Evolve with a Moon Stone